reginaguermandi/Calculator/README.md

 # Calculator - JS

-A calcutator who perfom simple calculations and has a clean design, this project allowed me practice javascript and improve logical thinking.
+A calculator who perform simple calculations and has a clean design, this project allowed me practice javascript and improve logical thinking.

 ### Screenshot